derekschultz/job-worker/DESIGN.md

 ## Implementation Details

 The library will be implemented in Go, using the `os/exec` package for process management.
 The API server will be implemented using the gRPC framework.
 The CLI will be a simple Go application that makes gRPC calls to the API server.

+Job IDs will be generated using a universally unique identifier (UUID).
+This will be done using the `github.com/google/uuid` package.

 Resource control for CPU, Memory and Disk IO per job will be implemented using cgroups.
 The library will create a new cgroup for each job, set the resource limits, and add the process to the cgroup.